KevinVandy/material-react-table/CONTRIBUTING.md

 ### 1. Fork and Clone the project

-Create your own fork, clone, and then make a feature/bugfix branch off of `main`.
+Create your own fork, clone, and then make a feature/bugfix branch off of `v2`.
 Branch name does not really matter.

 ### 2. Install Dependencies